opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Performing-Schedule-Status-Changes.md

 - **Release**: This option allows you to release the selected schedule(s) from a Held state.
 Jobs on the     schedule(s) continue processing from the point where they were stopped.
-If there are subschedules under the defined schedule and they are in a status of [Parent Hold]{.skd-job-statuses}, those     subschedules will also be released.
+If there are subschedules under the defined schedule and they are in a status of Parent Hold, those     subschedules will also be released.
 - **Hold**: This option allows you to suspend the processing of the selected schedule(s).
 All currently running jobs continue to process to completion, but no new jobs on the schedule(s) start.
-If there are subschedules under the selected schedule and they are in a status of [Waiting]{.skd-job-statuses} or In Process, those subschedules are placed in a status of [Parent Hold]{.skd-job-statuses}. -   **Start**: This option allows you to override the selected schedule's start date(s) and time(s), and cause them to run immediately.
+If there are subschedules under the selected schedule and they are in a status of Waiting or In Process, those subschedules are placed in a status of Parent Hold.
+- **Start**: This option allows you to override the selected schedule's start date(s) and time(s), and cause them to run immediately.
 The SAM begins processing the schedule(s) as soon as this option is selected.
-If there are subschedules under the defined schedule and they are in a status of [Parent     Hold]{.skd-job-statuses}, those subschedules will also be started.
+If there are subschedules under the defined schedule and they are in a status of Parent Hold, those subschedules will also be started.
 - **Close**: This option allows you to mark the selected schedule(s) as Completed when the schedule(s) are still In Process only because they contain failed jobs.